Skip to content

 Recipe by Melanie Booth

-This recipe was submitted by Melanie Booth as part of our Big Lunch Recipe Search competition.
+This recipe was submitted by Melanie Booth as part of The Big Lunch Recipe Search.

 “I invented this recipe during lockdown!
 During covid, as well as online teaching, I started growing veg.
 When the lockdowns ended, I walked to work, and (socially distanced!), got talking to a neighbour about gardening.
 He spoke about growing chillies, I about growing squash.
 We did a little trade, a homegrown squash for fresh chillies!
 Then, my cousin married a lovely Argentinian man.
 He told me about Empanadas, a national Argentinian dish, and this recipe was born!”